Jomtek/iota/README.md

 # iota

-Programming language dynamic typed inspired from S-Expression syntax
+Functional programming language dynamic typed inspired from S-Expression syntax

 ## Why this project ?
 I started this project to understand better about how works parser so it's not a